nasa/cFE/docs/cFE Application Developers Guide.md

 the application can react to it appropriately.

-#### 6.8 Improving Message Transfer Performance for Large SB Messages
+#### 6.8 Improving Message Transfer Performance for Large Messages

 Occasionally, there is a need for large quantities of data to be passed between Applications that are on the same processor (e.g.- Science data analysis and/or compression algorithms along with the science data acquisition Application).
-The drawback to using the standard communication protocol described above is that SB Messages are copied from the sending Application data space into the SB data space.
-If the copy is too time consuming, the Developer can choose to implement a "Zero Copy" protocol.
+The drawback to using CFE_SB_TransmitMsg is that the message is copied into a SB Buffer.
+If the copy is too time consuming, the Developer can choose to utilize the "Zero Copy" protocol.

-The first step in implementing the "Zero Copy" protocol, is to acquire a data space that can be shared between the two Applications.
-This is accomplished with the CFE_SB_ZeroCopyGetPtr API call.
-The CFE_SB_ZeroCopyGetPtr function returns a pointer to an area of memory that can contain the desired SB Message.
+The application can request a buffer from SB utilizing CFE_SB_ZeroCopyGetPtr, then write the message data directly to the buffer that can be sent directly (without a copy) by SB.

-Once an Application has formatted and filled the SB Message with the appropriate data, the Application calls the CFE_SB_ZeroCopySend API.
+Once an Application has formatted and filled the SB buffer with the appropriate data, transmit the buffer using CFE_SB_TransmitBuffer.
-The SB then identifies the Application(s) that have subscribed to this data and places a pointer to the SB Message Buffer in their Pipe(s).
+The SB then identifies the Application(s) that have subscribed to this data and places a pointer to the SB Buffer in their Pipe(s).
-**The pointer to the SB Message is no longer valid once the Application calls the CFE_SB_ZeroCopySend API.** Applications should not assume the SB Message Buffer pointer is accessible once the SB Message has been sent.
+**The pointer to the SB Buffer is no longer valid once the Application calls the CFE_SB_TransmitBuffer API.** Applications should not assume the SB Buffer pointer is accessible once the buffer has been sent.

-If an Application has called the CFE_SB_ZeroCopyGetPtr API call and then later determines that it is not going to send the SB Message, it shall free the allocated SB Message space by calling the CFE_SB_ZeroCopyReleasePtr API.
+If an Application has called the CFE_SB_ZeroCopyGetPtr API call and then later determines that it is not going to send the SB Message, it shall free the allocated buffer by calling the CFE_SB_ZeroCopyReleasePtr API.

 An example of the "Zero Copy" protocol is shown below: